tylabs/qs_old/README.md

 ## Copyright, License, and Trademark

-"QuickSand.io" name and the QuickSand application logo are Copyright 2016 Tyler McLellan and Tylabs and their use requires written permission from the author.
+QuickSand application logo are Copyright 2016 Tylabs and their use requires written permission from the author.

-Source code quicksand.c, libqs.h, libqs.c and the yara signatures except where noted are Copyright 2016 Tyler McLellan and Tylabs.
+Source code quicksand.c, libqs.h, libqs.c and the yara signatures except where noted are Copyright 2016 Tylabs.

 See included Mozilla Public License Version 2.0 for licensing information.